BitFlippa27/hacking-writeups/htb/ctf/cyber-apocalypse-2023/web/TrappedSource/README.md

 ![alt text](view-source.png "Title")

 Oh wow that was an easy one !
 Sometimes even the title of the challenge can guide you in the right direction.
-Trapped **Source**
+Trapped **Source**.
+So what we have got is an official Sensitive Data Exposure Vulnerability !

-As i mentioned it's always goog practice to look at the HTML source code first.
+As i mentioned it's always good practice to look at the HTML source code first.
 As we can see there is an embedded JavaScript script with an object which has the PIN to unlock. `correctPin: "8291"`.

 ![alt text](unlock.png "Title")